jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-20.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section I, Chapter 20.
+title: Part I. Section I. Chapter 20.
 "Of the different Methods of Calculation, and of their mutual Connection."
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section I. "Of the different Methods of calculating Simple Quantities."
+#### Part I. "Containing the Analysis of Determinate Quantities."
+Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 20.
 "Of the different Methods of Calculation, and of their mutual Connection."

 <span class="art">206</span> Hitherto we have only explained the different methods of calculation: namely,
 addition, subtraction, multiplication, and division; the involution of powers,